Garage Exhaust Fan Installation – Step by Step Guide

 The next step is to seal the hole’s top and bottom edges with Sealant or Caulk.

-You have to make sure you do not leave any insulation in the hole, as it may cause a fire.
-Then, you need to cut two pieces of 2x4s and insert them into the top and bottom.
+Make sure you do not leave any insulation in the hole, as it may cause a fire.
+Then, cut two 2x4s and insert them into the top and bottom.
 Use pocket hole screws to attach them to the wall studs.

 The 2x4s can be made easier to maneuver by putting temporary hooks on them.